UPPMAX/naiss_intro_python/docs/sessions/variables_expressions_and_statements_2.md

 ## Exercises

-### Exercise 1: an equation with exponentiation
+## Exercise 1: an equation with exponentiation

-!!!- info "Learning outcomes"

-    - practice converting an equation to Python code
-    - find and use the operator for exponentiation

 Read the following sections of
 [How to Think Like a Computer Scientist: Learning with Python 3](https://openbookproject.net/thinkcs/python/english3e/index.html):